opentensor/developer-docs/docs/staking-and-delegation/using-ledger-hw-wallet.md

 </center>
 <br />

   5. When the above steps are complete, then you have successfully connected your Ledger hardware wallet device to the Polkadot app.
 Next, choose the Ledger hardware wallet addresses you would like to import to the Talisman wallet.

+      The below screenshot shows multiple addresses in the Ledger hardware wallet device.

 <center id="Talisman-1.4a">
 <ThemedImage